 Chinese courses vary according to which resources they use.
 For example:

-The resources used and the time spent planning will influence the cost of Mandarin Chinese lessons.
+The resources used and the time spent planning will influence the cost of Mandarin London lessons.
 You have to choose the most effective method for your budget.

 On Superprof, our private tutors can use almost any resource to teach you Chinese and you talk to them about which you prefer.
 These resources are usually used in addition to their teaching rather than on their own.

 On the other hand, learning from a specific resource can be useful for studying on your own or perfecting a certain aspect of the language.
-You need to find a balance between all of your resources and you’ll soon be speaking Chinese fluently.
+You need to find a balance between all of the different ways to teach Mandarin to children and they’ll soon be speaking Chinese fluently.